 Medical cannabis businesses may not locate within 1,000 feet of a school, unless a locality reduces the limit to 500 feet and a narrower buffer is needed for patients’ access.

 Municipalities may adopt zoning restrictions on the locations of medical cannabis businesses.
 They may also ban medical cannabis establishments.

 Localities could not ban home delivery from licensed dispensaries.

 A seven-member board of experts and stakeholders, appointed by the governor and subject to legislative approval, would meet at least quarterly to advise regulators on rules and:

-create or approve continuing medical education courses for practitioners;
+approve continuing medical education courses for practitioners, recommended by the department;

-create a scientifically accurate handout for patients that includes information about drug interactions, dosage guidance, and risks of cannabis, including impairment; and
+approve a department-created, scientifically accurate handout for patients that includes information about drug interactions, dosage guidance, and risks of cannabis, including impairment; and

 recommend legislative changes to the Medical Cannabis Act.

 Taxation and fees